bendorr/lucs_af/README.md

 Instructions for running fine-tuned AF2 models from the paper using localcolabfold or Google Colab.

 #### `helix_vectors/`
 Tools for calculating and analyzing 6D helix vectors (3D position + 3D direction) to characterize helix geometry in protein structures.
-Used for quantifying helix diversity through helix position and orientation.
+Used for quantifying and visualizing helix diversity through helix position and orientation.

 #### `tests/`
 Unit tests for configuration management, RMSD calculations, and structural alignment.